A 100 year History of Organic and Natural Farming in India

 Through the early 2000s a “Logo” was developed for products and available in the market (BIOFACH) in Europe.
 Since “this” was the state-of-art for Organic Farming in the west and the Government was focused on this for economic reasons alone, India took the pathway to satisfy the “Global Market” needs of Organic Produce/Products and decided to “Adopt” a mechanism which was inline with “Global Standards”.

 Then in May 2000 the first ever National Policy on Organic Production was compiled by Sh SM Acharya (IAS 1974) as part of APEDA and released by the Prime Minister of India.
 This policy was the birthing point for what we have as the National Standard for Organic Production (NSOP) which was represented by the “India Organic” logo, which was released by the Prime Minister Atal Bihari Vajpayee in July 2002.
-It was also the year, when the government started to think about the Soil and Human Health in India and started considering certified “Organic” markets for India as well.
+It was also the year, when the government started to think about the Soil and Human Health in India and also considering certified “Organic” markets for India as well.
 And to think it all began with a cuppa of “pesticides” in tea in the early 1990s!!

 In early 2000s, the Government of India also decided that a nodal body for Organic Agriculture should be part of the Ministry of Agriculture and thus was born the National Center for Organic Farming (NCOF) in 2004, which is now rechristened to National Center for Organic And Natural Farming (NCONF).
 NCONF became the nodal body to implement the Participatory Guarantee System (PGS-India) in India in 2013.